 RESEARCH SERVICES and EXPERIENCE

-My research support services include case study generation, user experience mapping, literature reviews, grant writing, study design and development, project management, focus group facilitation, content analysis, research summaries, ethnographic research, and culture-based observations and assessments.
+My research support services include literature reviews, grant writing, study design and development, project management, focus group facilitation, content analysis, research summaries, ethnographic research, case study generation, and culture-based observations and assessments.

 PRIOR RESEARCH EXPERIENCE